 IF THEN The Generator Diagnostics is successful (Lead Impedance is OK) The generator is working properly.
-The Generator Diagnostics fails (Lead Impedance is HIGH or LOW) See "Lead Impedance Issues" on page 152.
-If the component is damaged Contact "Technical Support" on page 223 , and disinfect and return the item along with a completed Returned Product Form.
-To access an electronic copy, see Return Product Form .
+The Generator Diagnostics fails (Lead Impedance is HIGH or LOW) See "Lead Impedance Issues" in the model specific programming system manual posted at www.livanova.com .
+If the component is damaged Contact "Technical Support" on page 197 , and disinfect and return the item along with a completed Returned Product Form.
+See Return Product Form to download a copy of the form.